Women's Liberation Front: Founding and membership

+Affiliations and collaborations

 In 2016, WoLF received a $15,000 donation from the Alliance Defending Freedom (ADF).

 In May 2017, WoLF partnered with the Hands Across the Aisle Coalition, Concerned Parents and Educators, and the Family Policy Alliance to submit a petition for rule-making to the U.S. Department of Housing and Urban Development, "to protect the safety and privacy of women in need of shelter due to homelessness or violence".

 In 2019, three members of WoLF appeared on a panel with The Heritage Foundation, focusing on the Equality Act.
 Progressives criticized WoLF's participation in the panel, which included Jennifer Chavez reading "from a letter that described increased transgender visibility and acceptance as 'a social contagion all over the internet.